zainabnazari/zainabnazari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome to my webpage!

 I am a researcher affiliated with the  [European Brain Research Institute (EBRI)](https://www.ebri.it/) Bioinformatics lab.

-My academic background spans Theoretical High Energy Physics, and High Performance Computing.

 My primary research focus involves utilizing RNA sequencing, clinical, and proteomic data of neodegenerative diseases through advanced machine learning techniques.
 This endeavor is aimed at achieving more precise diagnostics, predictive modeling, and a profound comprehension of neurodegenerative diseases.